mariainesribeiro/MasterThesis/Stoichiometric calibration of HU to tissue parameters/README.md

      - ICRP standard tissues, and
      - Representative tissues.

-2. **CATPHAN604_data.mat**
-   - Describes the chemical composition and mass density of each tissue substitute in CATPHAN 604, and reports the mean HU measured bu the Gemini CT scanner for each tissue substitute.

-3. **ICRP.mat**
-   - Describes the chemical composition and mass density of each ICRP standard tissue.
+4. *ICRP.mat*: describes the chemical composition and mass density of each ICRP standard tissue.

-4. **representative_tissues.mat**
-   - Describes the chemical composition and mass density of each representative tissue.
+5. *representative_tissues.mat*: describes the chemical composition and mass density of each representative tissue.

-5. **GATE's files to calibrate HU to tisse parameters**
-   - **GEMINIDensitiesTable.mat**: generated file to calibrate HU to mass density;
-   - **GEMINIMaterialsTable.mat**: generated file to calibrate HU to chemical composition.